marshmallow-code/marshmallow/docs/quickstart.rst

 The *class Meta* paradigm allows you to specify which attributes you want to serialize.
 Marshmallow will choose an appropriate field type based on the attribute's type.

-Let's refactor our User serializer to be more concise.
+Let's refactor our User schema to be more concise.

 .. code-block:: python

-    # Refactored serializer
+    # Refactored schema
     class UserSchema(Schema):
         uppername = fields.Function(lambda obj: obj.name.upper())
         class Meta: